Written by Editorial Team

-When you are expecting twins or multiple babies, it is essential to understand some potential complications which may be observed during twin or multiple pregnancies.
+When you are expecting twins or multiple babies, it is essential to understand some potential complications that may be observed during twin or multiple pregnancies.
 A twin pregnancy is a double blessing, but it can also carry greater risks than being pregnant with a singleton.
-By knowing these risks, you would be equipped better to take care of yourself emotionally and physically if you face any issues during your pregnancy.
+By knowing these risks, you will be better equipped to take care of yourself emotionally and physically if you face any issues during your pregnancy.
 We are describing some major complications with twin/multiple pregnancies.
 Some of them affect babies, while others may not be good for the mother’s health.

-The double happiness on the way also means double the care now.
-Apart from potential complications, carrying twins or multiples also make you have a bad case of morning sickness, varicose veins, and extra weight gain.
+The double happiness on the way also means double care now.
+Apart from potential complications, carrying twins or multiples can also cause a bad case of morning sickness, varicose veins, and extra weight gain.

 In This Article